Skip to main content

 The svgdigitizer allows recovering data from a curve in a figure, plotted in a 2D coordinate system, which is usually found in scientific publications.
 The data is accessible either with a command line interface or the API from a specifically prepared scaled vector graphics (SVG) file.
 The data can be stored as a frictionless datapackage (CSV and JSON) which can be used with unitpackage to access the plots metadata or create a database of such datapackages.

-The svgdigitizer has some advantages compared to other plot digitizers, such as:
+The svgdigitizer has additional features compared to other plot digitizers, such as:

 • supports multiple y (x) values per x (y) value

-• usage of splines allows for very precise retracing distinct features
+• usage of splines allows for very precise retracing of distinct features

 • splines can be digitized with specific sampling intervals